whisperrnote/whisperrnote/README.md

 ## 📜 **License**

-WhisperRNote is open-source and licensed under the [MIT License](LICENSE).
+Whisperrnote is open-source and licensed under the [MIT License](LICENSE).

 ---